If you're a rental property owner, you know the importance of finding great tenants to occupy your properties.

 Send out an email blast or post to your social media account informing your network that you are looking for tenants, it just may happen that a good friend of yours has a connection to a trustworthy tenant.

 Consider offering an incentive for referrals as well.
-If you agree to take $100 off of the next month’s rent for another tenant, or offer a $50 amazon gift card to whomever can find you a qualified tenant, you might be able minimize the legwork and costs you’d otherwise incur when advertising.
+If you agree to take $100 off of the next month’s rent for another tenant or offer a $50 Amazon gift card to whoever can find you a qualified tenant, you might be able to minimize the legwork and costs you’d otherwise incur when advertising.

 If your property is close to a college or university, get in touch with their housing office and have them post your listing.